w3c-webmob/netinfo-usecases/README.md

 Serving HQ images only to users with high bandwidth.

 Note: This is better served by a dedicated Responsive Images solution.

+### Improve battery life

+As explained at [Modifying your Download Patterns Based on the Connectivity Type](http://developer.android.com/training/efficient-downloads/connectivity_patterns.html) a wise use of the network based on the connection type might improve the battery life.
+Specially interesting for mobile devices.

+### Network based authentication

+Some carrier applications are able to authenticate the user when connected to a mobile network.

+Mozilla's payment provider is currenly doing this kind of authentication.
+Being able to know in advance if the user is connected to a mobile network might save significant time that is currently spent doing the corresponding requests to the carrier servers to check if the user is authenticatable or not.

 ## Discussion